 Public Interest Disclosures

-The Guidelines for Public Interest Disclosure Guidelines 2014 (the Guidelines) as approved by the Commissioner for Public Administration (the Commissioner) explain and support the Public Interest Disclosure arrangements.
-In accordance with the Guidelines, the Commissioner has approved EPD's Statement of Endorsement (PDF) (436KB) (Word) (63KB) which confirms the adoption of these Guidelines for EPD.
+The Public Interest Disclosure Guidelines 2019 (the Guidelines) as approved by the Commissioner for Public Administration (the Commissioner) explain and support the Public Interest Disclosure arrangements.
+The disclosure officers for the Environment, Planning and Sustainable Development Directorate, are as set out in the attached Notifiable instrument N12017 - 666.

-Further information on the Act can also be found on the Chief Minister and Treasury Directorate Factsheet (70KB).
+Further information on the Act can also be found on the Chief Minister and Treasury Directorate Factsheet.